 Carpal Tunnel Syndrome Treatment

-Community Health & Wellness Center provides a safe, effective, non-surgical, non-invasive approach for treatment of Carpal Tunnel Syndrome.
+Community Health & Wellness Center provides a safe, effective, non-surgical, non-invasive approach for Carpal Tunnel Treatment.

 What is Carpal Tunnel Syndrome?

 Carpal Tunnel Syndrome is a painful and disabling disorder characterized by inflammation and swelling of the tendons that run through the narrow carpal tunnel in the wrist, and is one of the most common of repetitive stress injuries

 Numbness, tingling, and pain in the base of the thumb and the first three fingers results from the compression of the median nerve that shares the carpal tunnel in the wrist.